 GM Information

-Game-itoba is very proud of the work put in by the community for the community at the events, and a key part of this is the work carried out by our volunteer GMs or Game Masters.
+Game-itoba is very proud of the work put in by the community for the community at the events, and a key part of this is the work carried out by our volunteer GM (or Game Masters).

 What does a GM do?